adamelliotfields/api-scripts/readme.md

 ## Usage

 Each script is self-contained and executable with `getopts` for portability.
-All use `-H` for help, for example:
+All use `-h` for help, for example:

 ```
-$ ./openai/chat.sh -H
+$ ./openai/chat.sh -h

 Chat with a language model